cmkhetwal/aws-learning/day2.md

-upload the files from downloaded zip then remove the direct permission from sally then create a group called developers then attach the same policy to this group then add sally to this group
+upload the files from downloaded zip then remove the direct permission from sally then create a group called developers add sally to this group then attach the policy create by CF which is **IAMGROUPS-AllowAllS3ExceptCats-znQ9QrxroohT**

 cleaning
 remove the policy from group